-Asteya is the fourth Yama of Patanjali’s 5 Yamas of the Yoga Sutras.
+Asteya is the third Yama of Patanjali’s 5 Yamas of the Yoga Sutras.
 Just like the other Yamas & Niyamas though, ‘non-stealing’ means so much more than not physically taking something from someone else….

 Asteya is mentioned throughout many Indian texts, including the Sutras, the Mahabarata (which the Bhagavad Gita is part of), the Upanishads and the Vedas.
 Gandhi also saw how important the practice of ‘non-stealing’ was and considered it one of his '11 Vows', in which he expanded beyond the physical act of stealing – importantly – that ‘mankind’s greed and craving for artificial needs are also stealing’.